enjelesposo/pomodoro-app/README.md

 # Pomodoro App
 A pomodoro app with focus and break timer.
 This is my first JS project!
-It's not much, but I'm still proud of it.

 ### Built with:
 - HTML
 - CSS